-Philip Christopher has served as a Director of Audiovox or its predecessor since 1973.
+Philip Christopher, 61, has served as a Director of Audiovox or its predecessor since 1973.
+Mr. Christopher is considered an independent director of the Company.
 Up until November 1, 2004, Mr. Christopher had been Executive Vice President of Audiovox and Chief Executive Officer of Audiovox's cellular subsidiary, Audiovox Communications Corp.
 From November 1, 2004 through June 30, 2008, Mr. Christopher was the CEO of UTStarcom Personal Communications, LLC.
 Since July 1, 2008, Mr. Christopher has served as the President and Chief Executive Officer of Personal Communications Devices, LLC.
-Mr. Christopher also serves on the Executive Committee of the Cellular Telephone Industry Association and the Board of Directors of New York Hospital, Queens.
+Mr. Christopher also serves on the Executive Committee of the Cellular Telephone Industry Association ("CTIA") and the Board of Directors of New York Hospital, Queens.
+Mr. Christopher's qualifications to serve on the board include his extensive leadership experience in the telecommunications industry and operational and strategic expertise gained through his service as President and CEO of telecommunications companies.
+In addition, through his service on the board of CTIA and New York Hospital, Mr. Christopher has gained valuable financial and operational experience.